CrespoAlvarezAbdon/Voxel-Engine/README.md

 First of all, in order to start the engine, if the user wishes to launch it with its Visual Studio project opened, it can be done by pressing the F5 key.
-That will compile the project and launch it with the possibility of adding breakpoints and other debug utilities offered by the IDE.
+That will compile the project and launch it with the possibility of adding breakpoints and other debug utilities offered by the IDE.<br />
 On the other hand, if the user desires to execute the engine without using Visual Studio, then the user must navigate (assuming that the address starts from the project’s root directory) to /x64 (or the type of system that the project